 Systems Mapping of Scotland’s Built Environment and Energy Infrastructure Sectors

-Zero Waste Scotland have published interactive systems maps of Scotland's built environment and energy infrastructure sectors to illustrate the factors influencing circular economy principles and practices.
+Zero Waste Scotland has published interactive systems maps of Scotland's built environment and energy infrastructure sectors to illustrate the factors influencing circular economy principles and practices.

 Circular economy practices can deliver wide-ranging benefits to the built environment and energy infrastructure sectors.
 These include: